AlexECX/django_MultiFormView/README.txt

   - After form(s) validation, the view iterates through the valid forms' name to checks if a corresponding <form name>_form_valid method was defined.
-It picks the first one it finds, so only 1 method can be defined for a group of valid forms.
+It picks the first one it finds, so only 1 method can be defined for a group of forms.
 If no method is found, it calls form_valid (just like FormsView).